bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 Postgres supports [extensions](https://www.postgresql.org/docs/current/sql-createextension.html).
 The most outstanding one is [PostGIS](https://postgis.net/) which brings Geospatial capabilities to Postgres.
+As the AI thrives, [pgvector](https://github.com/pgvector/pgvector) is becoming the de-facto standard for vector operations.
 Besides, there is Foreign Data Wrapper (FDW) to allow querying into other data systems, pg_stat_statements to track planning and execution statistics, and even pgvector to perform vector search for AI applications.